-34 What forms or standardised terms are commonly used to prepare the bank loan documentation?
+What forms or standardised terms are commonly used to prepare the bank loan documentation?

-As set out in question 4, the terms of bank loan facilities granted in Spain depend on the type of investors participating in such facility.
-If the bank loan facility is granted by a Spanish bank on a bilateral basis, depending on the size and specifics of the transaction, the Spanish bank will propose its standard transaction documents.
-If the bank loan facility is granted on a syndicated basis, banks will adopt transaction documents that include standardised provisions following similar terms to those that one would expect in other European jurisdictions (subject to the specifics in the jurisdiction) including following LMA standards (or even adopt the Spanish LMA available forms).
+The terms of bank loan facilities granted in Spain depend on the type of investors participating in the facility.
+If a Spanish bank grants the bank loan facility on a bilateral basis, depending on the size and specifics of the transaction, the Spanish bank will propose its standard transaction documents.
+If the bank loan facility is granted on a syndicated basis, banks will adopt transaction documents that include standardised provisions following similar terms to those that one would expect in other European jurisdictions (subject to the specifics in the jurisdiction) including following the Loan Market Association (LMA) standards (or even adopting the available Spanish LMA forms).

-In case of renewals of existing financings, parties tend to use the previous documentation agreed by the parties as a starting point for negotiations.
+In the case of renewals of existing financings, parties tend to use the previous documentation agreed by the parties as a starting point for negotiations.